Noumansharif27/modeChanging/README.md

 <h3>CSS Variables</h3>

-<p>getting use of CSS variables and understanding therir importance.</p>
+<p>getting use of CSS variables and understanding their importance.</p>
-<li>It is important to achieve Light & Dark Mode on a website.</li>
+<li>It is important for the feature to navigate through Light & Dark Mode on a website.</li>